“Then Jesus told His disciples a parable to show them that they should always pray and not give up.…” – Luke 18:1 NIV

 Do I have to walk my street?
 What about those long streets?

-Is there some kind of grand finale on the last day?
+Is there some kind of gathering during the Prayer Walk?

 Further questions?
 Email us at [email protected]